-Fig. 3.
-Mobility model

-As previously stated, the proposed algorithm is based on the DDBHP technique [4].
-This technique makes use of the Doppler effect to avoid early reservation of channels and favors low blocking probability.
-The application of a Doppler-based positioning technique for users in a footprint has been examined in several proposals in the literature [4, 12, 13] and has been proved to be an efficient and low-complexity method for predicting handover requests and reserving channels into the interval defined by t{TH} .
-Describing briefly DDBHP we note that by measuring the Doppler shift at two different time instants, it is possible to estimate the location of the user's terminal and the time at which the handover will take place ($station\ monitoring$).
+Fig. 3 illustrates the service procedure of the system.
+If user A generates a new call, he can be served either by satellite 3 or satellite 2.
+Regarding the first option, he can again select between two satellites (6, 5).
+However, user B can be served only by satellite 3 and will be handed-over to satellite 6.
+We see thus that there is a quite flexible selection environment in the system.
+As previously said, the proposed algorithm is based on the DDBHP technique [4], which makes use of the Doppler effect to avoid early reservation of channels and favors low blocking probability.
+The application of a Doppler-based positioning technique for users in a footprint has been examined in several proposals in the literature [4, 12, 13] and has been proved to be an efficient and low-complexity method for predicting handover requests and reserving channels into the interval defined by $t{TH}$ .
+Describing briefly DDBHP we note that by measuring the Doppler shift at two different time instants, it is possible to estimate the location of the user terminal and the time at which the handover will take place (station monitoring).
 Furthermore, by knowing the position of other satellites, the servicing satellite is able to select the possible forthcoming satellites for relaying the calls.
 This is an important feature of the DDBHP technique since the servicing satellite is not always the following one in the same orbital plane.